alphagov/government-service-design-manual/guides-and-toolkits/building-a-team/index.md

 ## Your working environment

 Whiteboard, wall space and proximity can make a big impact on the effectiveness of a team.
-What can a service owner do to ensure they get the best out of their agile team?
+What can a service manager do to ensure they get the best out of their agile team?

 [Read more >](workingenvironment.html)